splunk/public-o11y-docs/gdi/openshift-cluster/openshift-cluster.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `openshift-cluster` monitor type by using the SignalFx Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `openshift-cluster` monitor type by using the SignalFx Smart Agent Receiver.

 Use this integration to collect cluster-level metrics from the Kubernetes API server, which includes all metrics from the [kubernetes-cluster monitor](https://docs.splunk.com/Observability/gdi/kubernetes-cluster/kubernetes-cluster.html#nav-Kubernetes-cluster) with additional OpenShift-specific metrics.
 You only need to use the `openshift-cluster` monitor for OpenShift deployments, as it incorporates the `kubernetes-cluster` monitor automatically.